mlpack/blog/content/blog/MarcosWeekTen.md

 +) If the reference node is non-overlapping, I calculate the score the same than before.

 +) If the reference node is overlapping, I analyze the reference node's half space.
 If it contains the given query point, I return `0` (best score).
 Else, I return `DBL_MAX` (prune).
-As we consider axis-orthogonal splitting hyperplanes, we can decide which child node to traverse in O(1), analising the appropiate dimension.
+As we consider axis-orthogonal splitting hyperplanes, we can decide which child node to traverse in O(1), analising the appropriate dimension.

 ## Dual Tree Search: